Irish Public Works Contracts Must Evolve

 The responsibility of a third party neutral to a dispute cannot be understated and is of paramount importance to the entire construction industry.
 There are exceptional practitioners who fully understand this responsibility and can provide that highly valued neutrality and objectivity with competence and conviction — traits that are particularly required by conciliators, adjudicators, mediators and arbitrators alike.

-Unfortunately, there are others that have been drawn to the field of ADR as third party neutrals, but they2 suffer from an unconscious bias, never fully shaking off their previous careers and, without the benefit of judicial case precedent direction, they are being retained and appointed because of their own consistent and unchanging interpretations of the PWCs.
+Unfortunately, there are Contractors, Employers, Lawyers, Public Servants & Construction professionals that have been drawn to the field of ADR as third party neutrals, but they suffer from an unconscious bias, never fully shaking off their previous careers and, without the benefit of judicial case precedent direction, they are being retained and appointed because of their own consistent and unchanging interpretations of the PWCs.

 This is simply not acceptable anymore and after a decade of PWC uncertainty, we as an industry, have a responsibility to fix this problem now.